Condor - Hanan Pacha Guardian

 The Mature/Old pairing tends to be the most naturally compatible – both stages share an inward orientation, a preference for depth, and a declining interest in status competition.
 The risk in Old/Old pairings is different: two Old souls can sometimes reach a mutual ease that tips into shared disengagement from the world, with no friction left to generate movement.

 Soul age compatibility does not require matching soul ages.
-It requires accurate recognition of where the gap actually sits – and then deciding, with clear eyes, what that gap asks of each person.
+In the INTI NAN Hanan Pacha framework, bridging the gap requires accurate recognition of where it sits – and then deciding with clear eyes what that gap asks of each person in the relationship.

 Name what each person is actually organized around – not their personality, but their current stage’s core preoccupation.
 What counts as a real problem to them?
 What counts as success?